 Museums & History

-Founded in 1796, there is no shortage of history around each corner.
+As Delta was founded in 1796, there is no shortage of history around each corner.
 This includes a significant number of buildings from past decades that illustrate the life of a busy and prosperous community:

 The Old Stone Mill